 The most common issue with ‘rootless’ is it breaks apps.
 Some apps might fail to install or function correctly, even after they are installed.
 That’s when users see the “Cannot attach to process due to System Integrity Protection” message.

 These app-specific errors are largely a thing of the past.
-Since time, most developers have updated their software to comply with the latest macOS versions.
+Since that time, most developers have updated their software to comply with the latest macOS versions.
 Of course, there are still exceptions.

 Note that the blame for these problems doesn’t lie on SIP alone.
 It’s also the responsibility of developers who failed to adjust their apps properly.